amanarya1311/CODSOFT/Level 1 Task 1 Landing Page/README.md

 Follow these steps to view the landing page on your local machine:

 1. Clone the repository: git clone https://github.com/amanarya1311/CODSOFT.git
-2. Navigate to the project folder:cd "Level 1 Task 1 Landing Page"
+2. Navigate to the project folder: cd "Level 1 Task 1 Landing Page"
 3. Open the Index.html file in your web browser:

 You can double-click the Index.html file, OR